 The first GM food crop containing human genes will likely be approved for commercial production shortly.
 It is a strain of rice that produces some of the human proteins found in breast milk and saliva, which manufacturer Ventria Biosciences believes could be used to treat children with diarrhea.

-Ventria has already been given preliminary approval to grow the rice on more than 3,000 acres in
+Ventria has already been given preliminary approval to grow the rice on more than 3,000 acres in Kansas.

 Until now, pharmaceutical plants with human-origin genes, which present possible health risks if they become mixed with regular food crops, have been restricted to small test plots.